Biaowang00/Homework2/README.md

 # Introduction to SQL

 1. What makes SQL a nonprocedural language?
+	The database must implement the SQL request.
+As result, this feature is in cross-platform and cross-language development.

 2. How can you tell whether a database is truly relational?
+	Apply Dr. Codd's 12 rules.

 3. What can you do with SQL?
+	SQL enables you to select, insert, modify, and delete the information in a database.
+Handle online transaction processing within an application and perform system security functions and set user permissions on tables and databases.

 4. Name the process that separates data into distinct, unique sets.
+	Normalization reduces the amount of repetition and complexity of the structure of the previous level.

 5. Do the following statements return the same or different output:

     SELECT * FROM ARRESTS;
     select * from arrests;
+	This two statement came out with the same statement because in SQL the lowercase ir uppercase doesn’t matter a lot.

 1. None of the following queries work.
 Why not?

     select *;
+	The FROM clause is missing.
     Select * from checks
+ 	The semicolon is missing.
     Select amount name payee FROM checks;
+	The comma is missing.

 1. Which of the following SQL statements will work?

     select *
     from checks;
     select * from checks;
     select * from checks
     /
+	All of the statements work.

 Given the following table description for the arrests table: